 Complete list of publications

-Teaching InterestsI write to know what I think, what I know, and what I don't know.
-Teaching is writing multiplied by the number of engaged students in the class.
-I have never taught a class where I didn't learn as much as I taught.
+Teaching InterestsI teach to learn.
 Teaching often shows me what I should be thinking about, and guides my research.
 As a researcher I also believe that students learn best by asking questions themselves, and especially when they explore questions that don't have a clear answer.
 The goal in all my teaching is to get students to ask hard questions, and to make sure they have the tools to find the information and evaluate it critically.
 I stress the ability to write clearly and to use think about and use quantitative information well.
 Most of my teaching draws heavily on primary literature or hands-on inquiry-based approaches, because I want our graduates to be able to creatively solve the environmental issues of tomorrow -- not those of yesterday.
 I ask that the students recognize the great responsibility that comes with the privilege of education, and that part of that responsibility is to use scientific understanding to continually re-evaluate the assumptions that shape their world view.

 Besides teaching in the classroom, I strongly value the importance of mentoring students in independent studies, internships, and senior theses.
 As the faculty representative for the UCSC Campus Natural Reserve I host a large number of internships and independent studies, particularly focused on the UCSC Forest Ecology Research Plot.
 Similarly, I have an active laboratory of graduate students working on a wide range of topics in applied ecology and evolutionary biology.